ARMmbed/mbed-cli/README.md

 The directories of Git and Mercurial executables (`git` and `hg`) need to be in your system's PATH.

 * **Command-line compiler or IDE toolchain** - Mbed CLI invokes the [Mbed OS 5](https://github.com/ARMmbed/mbed-os) tools for various features, such as compiling, testing and exporting to industry standard toolchains.
 To compile your code, you need either a compiler or an IDE:
-    * Compilers: GCC ARM, Arm Compiler 5, IAR.
+    * Compilers: GCC ARM, Arm Compiler 5, Arm Compiler 6, IAR.
     * IDE: Keil uVision, DS-5, IAR Workbench.

 <span class="tips">**Note:** When installing the Arm Compiler 5 on a 64-bit Linux machine, you may need to also install the i386 architecture package:</span>